radomirbosak/ansible-fish-abbr/README.md

 # Ansible module for manipulating fish shell abbreviations

+**fish_abbr** is an ansible module which adds and removes fish abbreviations.
+It does this by calling `fish -c 'abbr -a ...'` and `fish -c 'abbr -e ...'` on target host.

 ## Usage

 In the command line:
 ```bash
 ansible -m fish_abbr -a 'name="gs" value="git status" state=present' all